Degree Requirements

 Course listing

-- Select from a list of courses within the School of Public Health and across campus representing an array of bench, lab, and applied sciences.
+- Public Health Selectives (15 semester hours) – In consultation with their Advisor, students must develop an area of focus and choose 15 hours from a list of courses representing an array of bench, lab, and applied sciences.
 Students are highly encouraged to consider PUBH 393 for one of their selective options.
 PUBH 420 is among the selective options and may be a prerequisite requirement for some other public health courses on the list.
-(15 semester hours)

-- Select elective courses preapproved by the advisor as relevant to the student’s plan of study.
-(3 semester hours)
+- Public Health Electives (3 semester hours) – Pre-approved by Advisor as relevant to the student’s plan of study.

 Note: If any of the selective courses have prerequisites that are not already satisfied with the University and General Education Requirements, students are advised to choose free electives that work toward satisfying these prerequisites requirements.